 Tikvah Weiner was the program’s administrator from 2008–2011.
 When she passed, Tikvah’s Garden Fund was established in her honor to support the design, production, and maintenance of a garden.
 The garden and Sustainable Learning Space was completed in Spring 2017, and is a celebration and recognition of her life.

 For questions about supporting the Program on the Environment, please contact:

-Assistant Director for Development, College of the Environment
+Assistant Director for Advancement, College of the Environment